Skip to main content

 What Is Marathon Couples Therapy?

 Marathon couples therapy is a structured, intensive therapeutic retreat that typically spans two to three consecutive days, with each day involving 6-8 hours of focused work.
-It is a powerful alternative to traditional weekly therapy, designed to accelerate progress by immersing couples in a process of healing and reconnection.
+It is an alternative to traditional weekly therapy, designed to give couples concentrated time for healing, practice, and reconnection.

 At its core, the goal is to move beyond surface-level conflicts and address the underlying dynamics that fuel disconnection.
 This is achieved through a combination of:

 Key Takeaway: Marathon therapy is not just more therapy hours.
-It's a fundamentally different, process-oriented approach that uses a concentrated timeframe to create lasting change.
+It is a different, process-oriented approach that uses a concentrated timeframe for assessment, practice, and integration.

 How It Differs From Traditional Couples Therapy